 Operated by the University of New South Wales (UNSW), the Automated Patrol Telescope (APT) is a wide-field CCD imaging telescope.
 The 0.5m telescope has a 5 degree field of view and can be operated remotely or in a fully automatic mode.
 The telescope has an optical design that more resembles that of a Schmidt camera, but has a 3-element lens to achieve a wide, corrected field of view.

 The APT was developed by extensively modifying the optical, mechanical and electronic systems of a Baker-Nunn satellite tracking instrument.
 The Baker-Nunn telescope had been located at Woomera in South Australia during the 1960's, and afterward was stationed at Orroral Valley near Canberra.
-The camera was donated by the Smithsonian Institution to UNSW in 1982.
+The camera was donated by the Smithsonian Institute to UNSW in 1982.
 Most of the mechanical, electrical and electronic modifications to the camera were performed in-house at UNSW, and the telescope was then relocated at its present site at Siding Spring, housed in a "roll-off" roof building that allows rapid access of any part of the sky.